elejeune11/FM-Track/README.md

 ## Installation

 To install FM-Track, it is recommended to use Pip within a conda environment.
-Anaconda creates an [environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) to make software dependencies and installations easier to manage.
-By installing FM-Track in a conda environment, Anaconda will automatically configure the proper dependencies for you and install them all into the correct location.
-Once installed into your environment, FM-Track can be run by using Python import statements and calling specific FM-Track functions.
+Anaconda allows you to create [environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) to make software dependencies and installations easier to manage.
+By installing FM-Track into a conda environment, Anaconda automatically configures the proper dependencies for you and installs them all into the correct location.
+Once installed, FM-Track can be run using [Python import statements](https://docs.python.org/3/reference/import.html).
+This allows you to import FM-Track functions from the Anaconda installation folder so they can be used in an external file.

 Currently, FM-Track is only compatible with Python <= 3.6.
 To create a compatible environment, use the following commands: